 Oogie Boogie Bash at Disney California Adventure Sept.
 17,1 9, 22, 24, 26, 29.
 Oct.
 1, 3, 6, 8, 10, 13, 15, 17, 20, 22, 24, 27, 29, and Halloween.
 Prices vary depending on the date from $100-$145 per ticket.
 You will probably have to pay for parking if you do not have parking as an option on your pass.
 The tickets go on sale much earlier this year, on April 23rd for annual pass holders, while for the public tickets will be available April 30.

 Let’s address Oogie Boogie Bash first since this is a ticketed event.
 I want to address prices people get upset about the prices.
 It’s $100 for the pass holder price for some nights when I went to these when my kids were little the tickets cost about $37.
 It is very expensive.
 For several years this was the only way I could bring my children to Disneyland.
 You are allowed to enter Disney California Adventure only three hours before the party.

 Also, the Halloween parade is only for the Halloween party.
 I recommend going to the earlier parties in September and picking a school night.
 The last hour of the party you can walk on rides.
-I saw one child who got to hold Cinderellas hand and ride King Arthur Carrousel with her last year.
-We walked right onto the Matterhorn.
-Amazing things happen when the park is this empty.
+My daughter held Cinderella’s hand and rode King Arthur Carrousel with her last year.
+We walked right onto rides.
+It was amazing.